chauvinSimon/hmm_for_autonomous_driving/README.md

 | *Derivation of the emission probability model* |

 ## Initial state probability

+This can be seen as a special case of transition probability as the first state, by virtue of being first, doesn't have any state preceding it and hence transition probabilities cannot be applied

 At any time `t`, what is your guess on the **distribution of the hidden state if no observation is given**?
 - Two options are available: